Attraction Laboratory

 #4

-He plans things in the future tense
+He uses the future tense with specifics

 #5

-He's slightly nervous around you, even now
+He's slightly sharper around you, even months in

 Further illustration for: 10 Subtle Signs He's Secretly Falling For You